mosip/documentation/docs/Biometric-SDK-API-Specification.md

 **_Note:_** The segmenter will identify the individual fingers present.

-# Image Record Formats
+# Biometric Image Record (BIR) Formats

-Image Records will have three parts:
-* Header Information
-* Image Block
-* Security Block

-## Header Information
-The header information will comply to the standard specified here: [ISO/IEC 19785-3:2015 Standard](https://www.iso.org/standard/60458.html)

-## Image Block
-The image block itself will comply to formats specified here: [MOSIP-Biometric-Data-Specifications](MOSIP-Biometric-Data-Specifications.md#data-standards-for-registration)

-## Security Block
-The Security Block will be as per CBEFF specification.
-It is optional.

-The cbeff format reference is here - [CBEFF Reference](http://docs.oasis-open.org/bioserv/BIAS/v2.0/csprd01/schemas/cbeff_ed2.xsd)
+Biometrics data is exchanged as per formats defined in [MDS Specification](MOSIP-Device-Service-Specification.md).
+The biometric data is wrapped in [CBEFF XML](CBEFF-XML.md)

 # Quality Score Object
 The quality score object will have two sections.
 One is the score section and the other is the analytics section.